TrudAX/denistrunin-blog/src/posts/d365fo-tfs/index.md

 ![Mod B](ModB.png)

-and commit it to our **Main** branch as **ProjectB**
+and then commit it to our **Main** branch as **ProjectB**

-These two modifications are logically not linked, so after the testing, we can decide to move **ProjectB** only to the user test environment.
-It is a typical situation in AX2012, where you just export the project to XPO from DEV and load it into TEST(during the import you compare XPO and transfer only relevant changes)
+These two modifications are logically not linked, so after the testing, we can decide to move only **ProjectB** to the user test environment.
+It is a typical situation in AX2012, where you just export the project to XPO from DEV and load it into TEST(during the import you compare XPO with the existing code on TEST and transfer only relevant changes)

 But the trick is you can't use this approach in Dynamics 365 Finance and Operations.